 NOTE 3—Whether to use the MU-RTS Trigger frame or the BSRP Trigger frame as the initial Control frame to initiate the frame exchanges is implementation specific and out of scope of this standard.

+(#166337, #16338) NOTE x – When the Co-existence Activities subfield of the EML Control field of the EML Operating Mode Notification frame last successfully transmitted by the non-AP MLD is set to 1, the non-AP MLD indicates to the AP MLD that it has co-existence activities on its EMLSR links.
+As a result, if the AP MLD does not receive a response to the initial control frame that it transmits to the non-AP MLD, it may be due to the fact that non-AP MLD is having a co-existence (such as P2P) event on the link where the ICF is transmitted, and the AP MLD should not penalize the non-AP MLD, such as reducing the transmit data rate to the non-AP MLD or remove the non-AP MLD from a MU group.

 d) After receiving the initial Control frame of frame exchanges and transmitting an immediate response frame as a response to the initial Control frame, a non-AP STA affiliated with the non-AP MLD that was listening on the corresponding link shall be able to transmit or receive frames on the link on which the initial Control frame was received and shall not transmit or receive on the other EMLSR link(s) until the end of the frame exchanges, and subject to its spatial stream capabilities, operation mode, and the minimum MAC padding duration of the Padding field of the initial Control frame, the non-AP STA affiliated with the non-AP MLD shall be capable of receiving a PPDU that is sent using more than one spatial stream on the link on which the initial Control frame was received a SIFS after the end of its response frame transmission solicited by the initial Control frame.
 During the frame exchanges, the other AP(s) affiliated with the AP MLD shall not transmit frames to the other non-AP STA(s) affiliated with the non-AP MLD on the other EMLSR link(s).